tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/smart-contracts.md

 ### Smart contracts are self-executing

 Smart contracts automate the established "contractual" terms - as specified in the code.
-These contracts carry out the terms they are programmed to execute.
+These contracts carry out the terms they are programmed to execute as the code controls the implementation of the agreement.

 Generally speaking: after the contract is coded, it is deployed.
 As soon as the trigger, the terms and conditions that need to be fulfilled, occurs, the code of the smart contract is executed.
 This does not require the developer to set any type of flag or any type of further interaction with the smart contract.
 The contract itself is coded in a way that it can run and execute its operations as coded **without** any further involvement of a user or developer.
 For this reason, smart contracts are viewed as self-executing.